drslump/vim-syntax-js/README.md

 ## Screenshot

-This is how it looks on MacVim when enabling all the options on a light background [solarized](https://github.com/altercation/vim-colors-solarized) and Inconsolata as type face.
+This is how it looks on MacVim when enabling all the options on a light [solarized](https://github.com/altercation/vim-colors-solarized) with Inconsolata as type face.

 ![Screenshot](http://github.com/drslump/vim-syntax-js/raw/master/screenshot.png)

+## Indent

+For better auto indentation I recommend [pangloss'](https://github.com/pangloss/vim-javascript) indent script.
+Just make sure to only copy its indent script and not the syntax one, otherwise it will override the syntax with its own version.

 ## License